amitchell039/hello-world/README.md

 # hello-world
-This is a tutorial as I learn about GitHub
+I am working through a tutorial as I learn about GitHub